United Front: Ship's Log 2023, now available

-- page 20 - missing (m) marker on &/or addition of and italicization of following entries: prudence (m), forgiveness (m), modesty (m), self-control (m).
+- page 20 - missing (m) marker on &/or addition of and italicization of following entries: prudence (m), forgiveness (m), humility (m), modesty (m), self-control (m).
+Missing (c) marker on &/or addition of and italicization of following entries: integrity (c), vitality (c).

 - page 150 - "House Rules" should really be "Articles of Agreement" in alignment with United Front books.
 References to the page should also be changed (p.
 31 & 107 and the index on 313).